alitahayurdakul/My_Notes/Data_Structure_and_Algorithms/Singly_Linked_List/SinglyLinkedList.md

 - A data structure that contains a head, tail and length property.
 - Linked Lists consist of nodes, and each node has a value and a pointer to another node or null
+- A node gives reference to next node.

 !["This is a Singly Linked List image"](../assets/Images/singly_Linked_List.PNG)